-It is a voluntary standard based on principles of credibility, transparency and ongoing improvement, as well as in compliance with international regulations and applicable domestic laws, so that their criteria entail a step forward in the requirements set forth by legal and regulatory rules.
+It is a voluntary standard based on credibility, transparency and ongoing improvement principles, as well as compliance with the international regulations and applicable domestic laws, in such a manner that the criteria thereof entail a further step in the requirements established by legal and regulatory standards.

-It includes criteria regarding both management processes and measurable performance indicators of the organization's environmental, social, economic and cultural considerations.
+It includes criteria regarding both management processes and measurable performance indicators of environmental, social, economic and cultural aspects of the organization.

-It is compatible with the standards, management systems and certification programs applicable to the tourist accommodation industry, such as the series of IRAM-SECTUR Standards, ISO standards and other international sustainable tourism standards.
+It is consistent with the standards, management systems and applicable certification programs of the tourist accommodation sector, such as the series of IRAM-SECTUR Standards, ISO Standards and other international sustainable tourism standards.